joomla/coding-standards/manual/en-US/coding-standards/chapters/php.md

 ## Mixed language usage (e.g. at the layout files)

-For layout files and all files where we use a mix of PHP and HTML (all PHP files in the `view/tmpl` and `layout` folder) we wrapped additionally every line into a `<?php ... ?>` block and use the alternative syntax for control structures.
+For layout files and all files where we use a mix of PHP and HTML (all PHP files in the `view/tmpl` and `layout` folder) We additionally wrap every line into a `<?php ... ?>` block and use the alternative syntax for control structures.
-Reason is that this way is supposed to be easier to understand by frontend guys and regular users.
+This should make the code easier to read.
 You can also easier move blocks around without creating fatal errors due to missing `<?php ... ?>` tags and the like.

 ### Example Control Structures